Discover/NCAA API

 Player, Team, and Coach Search

-The search_players endpoint accepts a query string and returns an array of player objects including player_id, seasons, and team affiliations.
-Results paginate via start (0-based offset) and length parameters, with a total integer indicating the full result count. search_teams works as an autocomplete lookup, returning vid, label (team name plus conference), value (team ID), and org_id. search_head_coaches adds a sport filter using codes like MBB, WBB, or MFB, and each coach record includes wins, losses, ties, wl_pct, tenure, and alma_mater.
+The search_players endpoint accepts a query string and returns an array of player objects with name, player_id, seasons, and teams.
+Results paginate via start and length parameters, and the response includes a total field indicating how many records match. search_teams uses a term parameter and returns objects with vid, label (name plus conference), value (team ID), and org_id. search_head_coaches accepts a query and an optional sport code, returning coach records with wins, losses, ties, wl_pct, tenure, alma_mater, and seasons.

 Game Data: Scoreboards, Box Scores, and Play-by-Play

-get_scoreboard takes date (MM/DD/YYYY), year (academic year, e.g. 2025 for the 2024-25 season), sport, and division as optional inputs.
-It returns game objects with team1_name, team1_id, team1_score, team2_name, team2_id, team2_score, and contest_id.
-That contest_id is the key input for both get_box_score, which returns per-player statistics for both teams in a game, and get_play_by_play, which returns a log of all events with period, time, team, description, and score.
+get_scoreboard takes a date (MM/DD/YYYY), year, sport, and division, returning game objects with team1_name, team1_id, team1_score, team2_name, team2_id, team2_score, and contest_id.
+That contest_id feeds directly into get_box_score, which returns per-player stat columns for both teams, and into get_play_by_play, which returns every logged event with period, time, team, event description, and running score.

 Reliability & maintenanceVerified